jpsdr/MKVToolnix-Windows-7/README.md

   Matroska content that is compressed with either of these libs.
 The aforementioned zlib is what every program supports.

-- [libMagic](http://www.darwinsys.com/file/) from the "file" package
-  for automatic content type detection

 - [po4a](https://po4a.alioth.debian.org/) for building the translated
   man pages